ericsun153/cse15l-lab-reports/lab-report-2-week-4.md

 ![sym3.3](Week4/3.3sympt.png)

 * In this test case, the *failure-inducing input* is that there is no link in the file.
-After running the program, we can see that this input has caused the *symptom* of a `IndexOutOfBoundException`.
+After running the program, we can see that this input has caused the *symptom* of a `IndexOutOfBoundException`, as there is no open and close parentheses, the index of the `OpenParen` cannot be found.
+So for the program after change, as there is no `closeParen` to be found, the method will return -1, and `getLinks` will directly return `[]`.

 * After improving, the output should be `[]`: